juddzilla/step0/README.md

 Install oft used dev deps with one npx command

+** Please note, this is a yarn installer **

 ## Usage

-From the root of the git repository
+From the root of the git repository, run the below commands

+### Dev Dependencies

-`npx github:juddzilla/step0 install`
+`npx github:juddzilla/step0 devDependencies`

 The above script will install the packages listed in the files in the 'devDependencies' directory